AdaRubric: Task-Adaptive Rubrics for Reliable LLM Agent Evaluation and Reward Learning: Experiments

-\paragraph{Key observations.} \emph{1) Adaptive dimensions are the primary driver.} The gap between GPT-4 Direct ($r=0.64$) and \adarubric-WM ($r=0.74$) shows that task-specific rubric generation---not backbone model strength---is the key factor. \emph{2) DimensionAwareFilter adds meaningful improvement} ($+0.05$ $r$). \emph{3) Surface metrics are inadequate for agents} (ROUGE-L $r=0.31$, BERTScore $r=0.43$).
+\paragraph{Key observations.} \emph{1) Adaptive dimensions are the primary driver.} The gap between GPT-4 Direct ($r{=}0.64$) and \adarubric-WM ($r{=}0.74$) shows that task-specific rubric generation---not backbone model strength---is the key factor. \emph{2) DimensionAwareFilter adds meaningful improvement} ($+0.05$ $r$). \emph{3) Surface metrics are inadequate for agents} (ROUGE-L $r{=}0.31$, BERTScore $r{=}0.43$).
+The $+0.15$ gain over GPT-4 Direct demonstrates that adaptive rubric generation is the primary driver.
+This confirms that eliciting task-specific evaluation knowledge from LLMs through structured rubric generation is more effective than direct prompting.